timsexperiments/intro-to-relational-databases/submissions/homework_1/cc1759/hw.md

 For friend, I would have it be a *Graph Database* very simaler to the joined servers database, but with all the nodes being users, and the edges connecting those who are friends.

-For private messaging and server messages, it would probally be a JSON each JSON itself hold data for a server.
-In it are messages as objects with different properties (author, time posted, message contents) nested within which channel its in.
-Since the server/DM messaging and channels are probally in JSON format, I would us a *Document Database*
+For private messaging and server messages, it would probally be things